How to Dive with ‘Insta-Buddies’

 by Andy Davis

 The term ‘insta-buddy‘ is popularly used within the scuba community to define a diver of unknown skill, capability and mindset – that you are paired with on a dive boat.
-Typically, this term is used to describe the worst case scenario; of a scuba dive buddy who exhibits poor skills and/or an irresponsible attitude towards dive safety and lax adherence to safe diving practices and protocols.
+Typically, this term is used to describe the worst case scenario; a dive buddy who exhibits poor skills and/or an irresponsible attitude towards dive safety, and lax adherence to safe diving practices and protocols.

 Scuba diving is an incredibly social activity.
 Making great new friends when on a vacation dive boat is one pleasure that virtually every diver can testify to.
 However, not every interesting character that you get paired with will have the same standards of safety, conservatism or prudence that you might wish for in a dive buddy.

 I know that many experienced divers are very wary of scuba diving with ‘insta-buddies’.
 But sometimes (for instance, when on vacation with a non-diving partner), the only other option to being paired with an unknown diver is to conduct a solo dive… and most divers are neither comfortable, trained, nor equipped, for solo diving.

 As a professional scuba diver, I often have no choice about the divers who I accompany underwater, so this is an issue that I can sympathize with completely.
 I have dived with many hundreds of different scuba divers, who have varied experience levels and mindsets.